-The above authors also discussed repurposing in the pharmaceutical industry.
-This generally refers to finding new uses for existing drugs for cures, preventive interventions, and to accelerate the development of treatments to retard the progression of a given adverse condition, namely, a COVID-19 vaccine (Gopinath, 2020; Smith, 2020).
+These same authors cited immediately above also discussed repurposing in the pharmaceutical industry.
+Repurposing generally refers to finding new uses for existing drugs, which can lead to accelerating the development of treatments to impede the progression of a given adverse condition, to cures, and/or preventative interventions, e.g., as suggested here: a COVID-19 vaccine (Gopinath, 2020; Smith, 2020).
 The notion of repurposing is not limited to pharmaceuticals; "Jeff Bezos and Elon Musk repurposed manufacturing capacity and expertise from their respective rocket enterprises, Blue Origin and SpaceX, and to 3D-print face shields for health care workers" (Von Krogh et al., 2020, p.
 9).